HaoboGu/rmk/docs/src/keyboard_configuration.md

 ## What's in the config file?

-The config file contains almost EVERYTHING that users could customize to build a keyboard.
-There are several sections in the config file:
+The config file contains almost EVERYTHING to customize a keyboard.
+For the full reference of `keyboard.toml`, please refer to [this](#keyboardtoml).
+Also, we have pre-defined default configurations for chips, at [`rmk-macro/src/default_config`](https://github.com/HaoboGu/rmk/blob/main/rmk-macro/src/default_config) folder.
+We're going to add default configurations for more chips, contributions are welcome!

+The following is the introduction of each section:

 ### `[keyboard]`